 - If you receive an error message at this point, then we know that an object from the Faxmaker.com domain is not allowed to access the virtual SMTP Server.

 - Next, enter a fax number and send it to the faxmaker.com domain.
 For testing purposes, this does not need to be a real fax number.

 - If you receive an error at this point, it will most likely be a relay problem.
 In that case, you must permit the machine that you are using for this test to relay.

-- If you receive a message-ID, then you can be assured that the test was successful
+If you receive a message ID, then the test was successful.